JerryHeHQ/face2voice/README.md

 ```

 ### 6. Example
-For a simplier example, see:
+For a simpler example, see:
 ```bash
 jupyter notebook openvoice_example.ipynb
 ```